 How do employees collaborate?

 Google Drive and Slack are two communication tools that Nava team members use frequently.
-Slack is used to communicate internally, and Google Docs are used to create “Tech Specs”, a brainstorm document that encourages collaboration across all departments.
-Because Nava is bi-coastal, video conferencing between San Francisco, DC, and NYC allows for connectivity in open spaces.
+Slack is used to communicate internally, and Google Docs are used to create “Tech Specs,” a brainstorm document that encourages collaboration across all departments.
+Because Nava is bi-coastal and remote friendly, video conferencing via Google Hangouts between San Francisco, DC, NYC, and remote staff allows for connectivity in open spaces.

 How does Nava celebrate big wins?

-Expect champagne toasts after big contract wins or special announcements.
+Expect sweet treats after big contract wins or special announcements.
 Trips to Medieval Times (a dinner and performance show that takes attendees back to medieval ages), "Paint Nite," or a "bubble ball tournament," where players wear huge, soft inflatable bubbles and run toward and bounce off of each other in an open field, are other bonus outings.
+This fall, the entire team will be meeting together for a week long offsite in the Poconos.

 Any Nava traditions?

-Every Friday, Nava hosts “Team Huddle,” which is their weekly staff meeting.
-During this time, updates on projects are shared and employees have the opportunity to give one another “shout outs” to celebrate small victories achieved over the course of the week.
+Every Friday, Nava hosts a weekly staff meeting called “Team Huddle.”
+Nava uses this time to promote their shared value of transparency by providing on projects are shared company-wide and employees have the opportunity to give one another “shout outs” to celebrate small victories achieved throughout the week.